30.000 ways to reach 55% decarbonization of the European electricity sector

 Imposing a limit on national CO$_2$ emissions naturally triggers a shadow price on emissions abatement.
 In a linear optimization model such as the one used in this paper, the Lagrange/Karush Kuhn-Tucker multiplier of the national CO$_2$ constraints serves as a proxy for the national CO$_2$ abatement cost.
-The Lagrange multiplier measures the change in objective function value caused by a marginal change in the given constraint.
-Thus, the Lagrange multiplier associated with the national emission limits measures the increase in total system costs, when the given node is constrained on its emissions.
-CO$_2$ abatement costs for all modeled configurations and approaches are shown in the top panel of Figure \ref{fig:prices}.
+The Lagrange multiplier measures the change in system cost caused by a marginal change in the given constraint.
+The CO$_2$ abatement costs can be interpreted as the policy push - e.g., in the form of subsidies - required to obtain a given national emission target.
+High abatement cost shows that the electricity supply is hard to decarbonize.
+CO$_2$ abatement costs for all modeled configurations are shown in the top panel of Figure \ref{fig:prices}.
 Equivalently, the hourly national electricity price can be found as the Lagrange multiplier value of the national electricity balance constraints.
-Average electricity prices are shown on the lower panel of Figure \ref{fig:prices}.
-For the formulation of the linear optimization problem, including the national CO$_2$ constraint, and the nodal energy balance constraints, refer to the Appendix.
+Time-averaged electricity prices are shown on the lower panel of Figure \ref{fig:prices}.
+For the formulation of the linear optimization problem, including the national CO$_2$ constraint, and the nodal energy balance constraints, refer to the experimental procedures.